HIPAA Privacy Policies

-Individuals Involved in Your Care: Unless you object, we may disclose to a member of your family, a relative, a close friend, or any other person you identify, your protected health information that directly relates to that person’s involvement in your health care or payment related to your health care.
+Individuals Involved in Your Care: Unless you express otherwise in writing before the disclosure, we may disclose to a member of your family, a relative, a close friend, or any other person you identify, your protected health information that directly relates to that person’s involvement in your health care or payment related to your health care.
 If you are not present, we may disclose your medical information based on our professional judgment or whether the disclosure would be in your best interest.
 In the same way, we may also disclose your medical information in the event of incapacity or in an emergency.

 Business Associates: Some of your health information may be subject to disclosure through contract services to assist this office in providing health care.
 For example, it may be necessary to obtain specialized assistance to process certain laboratory tests or radiology images.
 To protect your health information, we require these Business Associates to follow the same standards held by this office through terms detailed in a written agreement.